 Dr Clive Gray is Associate Professor in Cultural Policy Studies.
 I am working a 20% time-table with consequent effects on my responsibilities.

 My research interests include analysing the politics of the museums and galleries sector; ontology, epistemology and methodology in cultural policy research; forms of cultural policy; and the organisation and management of cultural policy by the state.
 I have published widely on all of these in books and journals - ranging from The International Journal of Cultural Policy, Museum Management and Curatorship and Cultural Trends to Public Administration and Public Policy and Administration.
 My latest articles have just appeared in Museum and Society, Local Government Studies and Cultural Trends..
 My latest book, The Politics of Museums, is published by Palgrave Macmillan.

 Further details of my research and publications can be found on my research page where access to all of my conference papers and many of my articles and book chapters is also available.

-I have also been working with Vikki McCall from Stirling University on aspects of museum functions and questions of museum management, as well as on the analysis of museums as organisations and institutions, and our book on the subject will shortly be completed and sent to our publisher.
+I have been working with Vikki McCall from Stirling University on aspects of museum functions and questions of museum management, as well as on the analysis of museums as organisations and institutions, and our book on the subject will shortly be completed and sent to our publisher.

 Teaching and supervision

-I am currently in my final year as external examiner at University College London in Qatar.
+I am currently starting my final year as external examiner at University College London in Qatar.